 - Swagger UI Field Formatter

 Distributions arose in Drupal as a result of developers wanting to be able to create multiple sites that fell into the same general category rapidly and consistently.
 As an example, the Commerce Kickstart is possibly the most recognized and widely used distribution on Drupal as a quick means to launch online stores.
 Distributions contain Drupal core, contributed modules, themes, and predefined configurations.
-As of the writing of this article there are 1,325 distributions of Drupal available from drupal.org.
+As of the first draft of this article there were 1,325 distributions of Drupal available from drupal.org.
+Most distributions will have the term ‘kickstart’ as part of their title because they are considered as either a starting point or as an example of a use case.

 Simplified illustration of a Drupal Distribution